wcushen/aws-ipi/ENCRYPTION_KMS.md

 The official ODF documentation recommends creating a `odf-vault-auth` service account in the `openshift-storage` namespace with an auth delegator role.
 This role allows Vault to authenticate against the OpenShift **TokenReview API** by using a long-lived service account token (`token_reviewer_jwt`).

-However, this time around we have decided against this approach for the following reasons:

-- Instead of introducing a dedicated SA for delegation, we bind the authentication role directly to the existing operator-managed service accounts.
+- For this demo, instead of introducing a dedicated service account (SA) for delegation, we have bound the authentication role directly to the existing operator-managed service accounts.
+While keeping the token authentication process separate from the ODF operator’s service accounts is generally recommended in typical organizations for better access control flexibility, this adjustment simplifies our setup.
-- The `odf-rook-ceph-op role` in Vault is bound to the `rook-ceph-system` SA.
+- The `odf-rook-ceph-op` role in Vault is bound to the `rook-ceph-system` SA.
 This SA is used by the Rook-Ceph operator when creating OSD encryption keys in Vault.

 From v1.22, Kubernetes discourages the use of [long-lived SA tokens](https://kubernetes.io/docs/concepts/configuration/secret/#serviceaccount-token-secrets) and recommends using short-lived tokens via the TokenRequest API.
 We align with this best practice by setting a short TTL in the Vault role policy, ensuring tokens are automatically rotated on the Vault side.